pmprosociety/authcompanion/README.md

 ## Who is this for?

-AuthCompanion will help you build web application FASTER.
+AuthCompanion is a JavaScript server which helps you build web application **faster**.

-The default configuration strives to be reasonable, sane and reliable for gettings started easily - extra care should be taken/hardening for production environemnts.
+The default configuration strives to be reasonable, sane and reliable for gettings started easily - extra hardening should be done when moving to production environments.

-Think of this server as a base JavaScript template for getting your new applications running with user management.

-We ensure that AuthCompanion can start-up quickly and run smoothly... without having to study the docs for hours.
+We ensure that AuthCompanion can be useful right away and run smoothly... without having to study the docs for hours.

 ## Demo